leandroaur/FE_Matlab/README.md

 # FE_Matlab
-Fundamentals of Electromagnectics with Matlab
+Fundamentals of Electromagnectics with Matlab.